Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Graph2Eval

 \subsection{Task Generation}

-In \textsc{Graph2Eval}, we use subgraphs from knowledge graphs to generate tasks.
-Each subgraph is transformed into an executable and evaluable task, yielding two task types: document comprehension and web interaction.
+In \textsc{Graph2Eval}, we use subgraphs from KGs to generate tasks.
+Each subgraph is transformed into an executable and evaluable task, yielding two task types: document understanding and web interaction.

-\paragraph{Document Comprehension.} For document comprehension tasks, the generation pipeline of \textsc{Graph2Eval} consists of four stages: \textbf{(1)~Task Templates}: We maintain a library of \emph{task templates} that cover fundamental categories such as question answering, comparison, analysis, and reasoning (see Appendix~\ref{sec:task_template} for details). \textbf{(2)~Subgraph Sampling}: The system performs \emph{subgraph sampling} from the knowledge graph to select subgraphs that satisfy the constraints imposed by the task template.
+\paragraph{Document Understanding.} For document understanding tasks, the generation pipeline of \textsc{Graph2Eval} consists of four stages: \textbf{(1)~Task Templates}: We maintain a library of \emph{task templates} that cover fundamental categories such as question answering, comparison, analysis, and reasoning (see Appendix B for details). \textbf{(2)~Subgraph Sampling}: \textsc{Graph2Eval} performs \emph{subgraph sampling} from the KG to select subgraphs that satisfy the constraints imposed by the task template.
 The sampled subgraph must meet template-specified requirements, including mandatory node and edge types, node count ranges, and maximum hop distance.
-By adjusting subgraph size, edge types, and sampling strategies, the framework can flexibly control task complexity and reasoning depth. \textbf{(3)~Variable Extraction}: From the sampled subgraph, the system extracts template variables—such as node contents, edge relations, contextual information, and metadata—that serve as necessary inputs for task instantiation. \textbf{(4)~Task Generation}: Given the subgraph, \textsc{Graph2Eval} combines the structural content with the template-defined context, and further leverages LLMs to generate concrete task instances.
+By adjusting subgraph size, edge types, and sampling strategies, the framework can flexibly control task complexity and reasoning depth. \textbf{(3)~Variable Extraction}: From the sampled subgraph, \textsc{Graph2Eval} extracts template variables such as node contents, edge relations, contextual information, and metadata, which serve as necessary inputs for task generation. \textbf{(4)~Task Generation}: Given the subgraph, \textsc{Graph2Eval} combines the structural content with the template-defined context, and further leverages LLMs to generate concrete task instances.